 This is the most common form of self build.
 Here the home owner manages the design process including finding the land, hiring an appropriate consultant, and securing planning and building regulations approval.
 About half of all owners then hire a main contractor to do all the construction work; the other half project manage the construction phase and hire various sub-contractors to do the work.
 The owner might also do some of the simpler tasks such as decorating.
-Approximately two thirds of self builds are currently carried out this way.

 Here the owner follows a similar route to the method outlined above except that they then do virtually all of the construction work themselves.
 This is popular with people who want to take ‘a hands on’ approach and may already have experience of self build.
-This method currently accounts for 10-15% of all self build projects.

 Kit or package home

 The owner finds the plot of land and then works with a kit home company to finalise the plans.
 The kit company then supply and erect the house.
 Sometimes the self builder just has a watertight shell built, and then does the fitting out work themselves.

 Here the owner finds a developer with a site and a design that meets their requirements, and the developer then builds it out for them.